jaysylvester/citizen/README.md

       content: content,
       include: {
         _head: '_head',
-        _header: '_header-authenticated'
+        _header: '_header-authenticated',
+        _footer: '_footer'
       }
     });

 Includes can generate content and add it to the view context of your primary controller (article.js in this example) because the primary view is the last to be rendered.
-However, includes are called and rendered asynchronously, so while your _head controller can generate content and add it to the view context of your article controller, don't assume that your _header controller will have access to that data.
+However, includes are called and rendered asynchronously, so while your _header controller can generate content and add it to the view context of your article controller, don't assume that your _footer controller will have access to that data.
 (The option of waterfall execution is being worked on, so this is only true for the time being.)

 Currently, if a controller is requested as an include, any of the directives to set cookies, session variables, redirects, etc. are ignored, but it's on the feature list to get these working.